-A sufficient number (≥3) of different reference samples from healthy individuals without a history of glioma should be included in each MLPA experiment for data normalisation.
+A sufficient number (≥3) of reference samples should be included in each MLPA experiment for data normalisation.
+All samples tested, including reference DNA samples, should be derived from the same tissue type, handled using the same procedure, and prepared using the same DNA extraction method when possible.
+Reference samples should be derived from different healthy individuals without a history of glioma.
 More information regarding the selection and use of reference samples can be found in the MLPA General Protocol (www.mrcholland.com).